hwdsl2/docker-ipsec-vpn-server/README.md

     --name ipsec-vpn-server \
     --env-file ./vpn.env \
     --restart=always \
+    -v ikev2-vpn-data:/etc/ipsec.d \
     -p 500:500/udp \
     -p 4500:4500/udp \
     -d --privileged \
     hwdsl2/ipsec-vpn-server
 ```

+In this command, we use the `-v` option of `docker run` to create a new [Docker volume](https://docs.docker.com/storage/volumes/) named `ikev2-vpn-data`, and mount the volume into `/etc/ipsec.d/` in the container.
+Data will persist in the volume, and later when you need to re-create the Docker container, just specify the same volume again.

 **Note:** Advanced users can also [run without privileged mode](https://github.com/hwdsl2/docker-ipsec-vpn-server#run-without-privileged-mode).